-The men's singles portion of the Greenbelt Recreation Depart-ment tennis tournament is finish-ed.
+The men's singles portion of the Greenbelt Recreation Depart-ment tennis tournament is finished.
 Bill Blanchard successfully defended the title he has held since Greenbelt began playing tennis four years ago.

-four years ago.
 The rangy, blond speedster had little difficulty in reaching the finals, disposing of such players as Freeman Morgan, Wallace Sherertz, and Paul Hennessey.
-The latter pair were able to get but one game a set in their matches. matches.
+The latter pair were able to get but one game a set in their matches.